Punjabi diaspora: Hong Kong

 In 1939, Hong Kong's police force included 272 Europeans, 774 Indians (mainly Punjabis) and 1140 Chinese.
 Punjabis dominated Hong Kong's police force until the 1950s.

-From the 2006 Government by-census results, it shows a population of roughly 20,444 Indians and roughly 11,111 Pakistanis residing at the former British territory.
+From the 2006 government by-census results, it shows a population of roughly 20,444 Indians and roughly 11,111 Pakistanis residing at the former British territory.

 Iran

-Around 60 Punjabi Sikh families resides in Iran.
-Punjabi language is also taught at Kendriya Vidyalaya Tehran, an Indian co-educational school in Baharestan District, Tehran.
+Around 60 Punjabi Sikh families reside in Iran.
+The Punjabi language is also taught at Kendriya Vidyalaya Tehran, an Indian co-educational school in Baharestan District, Tehran.

+Italy

+The Punjabi Sikh diaspora in Italy is a growing minority in Italy.
+The country has the second biggest Sikh population in Europe after the United Kingdom.
+It is estimated that there are more than 200,000 Sikhs in Italy.

 Japan

 There are 71,000 Punjabis.
 In Japan 98% of the Punjabis are Sikh and 1.5% of the Punjabis are Christian.

 Kenya

 Most Kenyan Asians are Gujaratis, but the second largest group are Punjabis.
 All three major religious groups (Sikh, Muslim and Hindu) are represented in the Punjabi population.
 The artisan Ramgharia caste used to be the largest group amongst the Sikhs.

 Malaysia

 Although most Malaysian Indians are Tamils, there were also many Punjabis that immigrated to Malaysia.
 They are known to be the third largest Indian ethnic group in Malaysia, after the Tamils and Malayalees.
 According to Amarjit Kaur as of 1993 there were 60, 000 Punjabis in Malaysia.
 Robin Cohen estimates the number of Malaysian Sikhs as 30, 000 (as of 1995).
 Recent figures state that there are 130,000 Sikhs in Malaysia.